 This pub closed in 1909 on the grounds of redundancy, despite the licensing board acknowledging that it was a very well managed pub and it having no convictions for drink related problems connected with it for sometime, landlord Arthur Wright had held the license for 25 years.

-In 1912 this pub was advertsised to let by its owners the John Joules and Son brewery.
+A new license must have been granted after this, as in 1912 this pub was advertised to let by its owners the John Joules and Son brewery.
 The company still owned the pub at the time of it’s final closure in 1920, at which time they were awarded £800 compensation.

 Obadiah Keates (circa 1766-1807)